whitfin/vessel/README.md

 3. Combiners are fully supported as they are just Reducers.
 You can add a `:combiner` compilation target to your `:vessel` declaration in your `mix.exs` to compile a Combiner.
 I have made sure to test that both compilation and running a Combiner works in actuality.
 The example `wordcount` contains an example of combiner usage.

-4. Every time compilation is invoke with Mix, your binaries will be rebuilt (go ahead and try `mix compile`).
+4. Every time compilation is invoked with Mix, your binaries will be rebuilt (go ahead and try `mix compile`).
 If you wish to turn this off, you can remove the `:vessel` compiler from within your `mix.exs`.
 This will remove automatic compilation and require you to run the task `mix vessel.compile` in order to create your binaries.

 5. You can safely use Vessel outside of Hadoop Streaming, as it just accepts `:stdin` and writes to `:stdio`.
 This means that you can use Vessel to write computation tools for command line use as well as alongside Hadoop.
 You can even use it from within your own OTP application via the `consume/2` interface, although you would have to hook up your own `Vessel.Relay` to deal with the output (or any other process which can handle the IO protocol).